awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-user-queries-creating.md

 This topic explains how Fleet Hub for AWS IoT Device Management queries work and walks you through the steps required to create a query with filters\.

 You can control the number and types of devices that display on your dashboard summary and list views by using queries\.
-You filter queries by using AWS\-managed and custom fields from the AWS IoT fleet indexing service\.
+You filter queries by using AWS\-managed and custom fields from AWS IoT fleet indexing\.
 If you want a field, including a device shadow field, to appear in your dashboard, your administrator must create it as an aggregation field in the fleet indexing service\.
-For more information about the fleet indexing service, see [Fleet indexing service](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html)\.
+For more information about the fleet indexing, see [Fleet indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html)\.

 You can also add keywords to your queries\.
 Keywords apply across all searchable fields\.
 They also count against the limit of three filters that you can apply in a single query\.